moq-wg/moq-transport/draft-lcurley-warp.md

   priority = -timestamp
 ~~~

-## Starvation
+## Cancelation
 During congestion, this strict prioritization will intentionally cause stream starvation for the lowest priority streams.
 This starvation will last until the network fully recovers, which may be indefinite.

-The receiver SHOULD cancel a stream (STOP_SENDING) after it has been skipped to save bandwidth.
-The sender SHOULD reset the lowest priority stream when nearing resource limits.
+The media consumer SHOULD cancel a stream (via STOP_SENDING frame) after it has been skipped to save bandwidth.
+The media producer SHOULD reset the lowest priority stream (via RESET_STREAM frame) when nearing resource limits.
+Both of these actions will effectively drop the tail of the segment.

-## Retransmissions
+## Middleware
-STREAM frames may be lost over the network and require retransmision.
-The sender MAY choose to delay retransmitting these frames if a higher priority stream can be sent instead.
-This will not always be possible due to flow control limits.
+Media may go through multiple hops and processing steps on the path from the broadcaster to player.
+The full effectiveness of warp as an end-to-end protocol depends on middleware support.

+* Middleware MUST maintain stream idependence to avoid introducing head-of-line blocking.
+* Middleware SHOULD maintain stream prioritization when traversing networks susceptible to congestion.
+* Middleware MUST forward the `priority` message ({{message-priority}}) for downstream servers.

 # Messages
 Warp endpoints communicate via messages contained in the top-level Warp Box (warp).

 A warp message is JSON object, where the key defines the message type and the value depends on the message type.
 Unknown messages MUST be ignored.

-## Ordering
-An endpoint MUST send messages sequentially over a single stream when ordering is important.

-Messages CAN be combined into a single JSON object, however this introduces ambiguous ordering.
+An endpoint MUST send messages sequentially over a single stream when ordering is required.
+Messages MAY be combined into a single JSON object when ordering is not required.

-## init
+## init {#message-init}
 The `init` message indicates that the remainder of the stream contains an initialization segment.

 * The `id` field is incremented by 1 for each unique initialization segment.